xebialabs-community/xlr-cloudforms-plugin/README.md

 ## Preface

-This document describes the functionality provided by the XL Deploy|Release Description|Interface plugin.
+This document describes the functionality provided by the XL Release CloudForm plugin.

-See the [XL Deploy reference manual](https://docs.xebialabs.com/xl-deploy) for background information on XL Deploy and deployment automation concepts.
-or
 See the [XL Release reference manual](https://docs.xebialabs.com/xl-release) for background information on XL Release and release automation concepts.

 ## Overview